feedthebayer/infoshuttle/README.md

 ### Registered User

-* Has own public wiki by default that's seeded with helpful content and suggestions
 * Can create new public wikis

 ### Premium User

-* Can make their own user wiki private
 * Can create new private wikis
+* Can make their public wikis private